Best Brains Exchanges

 - provide the ministry/ Health Portfolio with an overview of the latest evidence from researchers on the basis of their expertise and knowledge on critical issues related to the ministry/ Health Portfolio identified topic;

-- improve participants' knowledge of and access to research evidence in the topic area; to address the issue(s) that the ministry/ Health Portfolio is or will be facing;
+- improve participants' knowledge of and access to research evidence in the topic area that the ministry/ Health Portfolio is or will be facing;

 - facilitate roundtable discussions that engage both the researchers and decision makers;